Demographics of the Netherlands: Total fertility rates by province

+Structure of the population

-Migration and ethnicity
+Migration and origin groups

 Between 1590 and 1800 the estimated share of foreign-born population was consistently above 5%.

 According to Eurostat, in 2010 there were 1,800,000 foreign-born residents in the Netherlands, corresponding to 11.1% of the total population.
 Of these, 1,400,000 (8.5%) were born outside the EU (including those from Dutch colonies) and 428,000 (2.6%) were born in another EU member state.
 The most common countries of birth being: Belgium, Germany, Poland and the United Kingdom.
-On 1 January 2016, 26,2% of persons aged 0–50 had at least one parent born in a foreign country.
-11,4% of persons aged 0–50 of 'Dutch background' belonged to the 'third generation', the majority descending from Western immigrants.
+On 1 January 2016, 26.2% of persons aged 0–50 had at least one parent born in a foreign country.
+11.4% of persons aged 0–50 of 'Dutch background' belonged to the 'third generation', the majority descending from Western immigrants.
 The third generation constitutes persons born from two second generation immigrants or one second generation immigrant and one person with a Dutch background.
-First and second generation immigrants and the third generation were 34,5% of the population aged 0–50.
+First and second generation immigrants and the third generation were 34.5% of the population aged 0–50.

 As the result of immigration from overseas, the Netherlands have a sizeable minority of non-indigenous peoples.
 There is also a considerable level of emigration, in majority consisting of former immigrants.
 In 2005, some 121,000 people left the country, while 94,000 entered it.
 Out of a total of 101,150 people immigrating into the Netherlands in 2006, 66,658 were from Europe, Oceania, the Americas or Japan, and 34,492 were from other (mostly developing) countries.
 Out of a total of 132,470 emigrants, 94,834 were going to Europe, Oceania, the Americas or Japan and 37,636 to other countries.

 A large number of immigrants come from countries in Western Europe, mostly from the neighbouring countries of Germany and Belgium.
 There were five subsequent waves of immigration to the Netherlands in recent history.